pra85/wistia-doc/_posts/popover-customization.md

 ## Methods

-For all methods, refer to the [Player API]({{ '/player-api' | post_url }}).
-The methods listed here are the ones specific to popovers.
+For a list of all methods, refer to the
+[Player API]({{ '/player-api#methods' | post_url }}).
+The methods listed here
+are the ones specific to popovers.
 Popover methods are defined in the `popover` namespace of each player API handle.

 <div style="display:none;" class="navigable_start"></div>